CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 ### Enable the .1.3.6.1.2.1 Range

 Some MIBs, including storage information, are not included by default in `snmpd.conf` in Cumulus Linux.
 This results in some default views on common network tools (like `librenms`) to return less than optimal data.
-You can include more MIBs by enabling all the .1.3.6.1.2.1 range.
-This simplifies the configuration file, removing concern that any required MIBs will be missed by the monitoring system.
-Various MIBs were added to version 3.0 and include the following: ENTITY and ENTITY-SENSOR MIB and parts of the BRIDGE-MIB and Q-BRIDGE-MIBs.
-These are included in the default configuration.
+You can include more MIBs by enabling the complete .1.3.6.1.2.1 range.
+This simplifies the configuration file, removing the concern that any required MIBs might be missed by the monitoring system.
+Various MIBs included were added to the default SNMPv3 configuration and include the following:

+- ENTITY-MIB
+- ENTITY-SENSOR MIB
+- Parts of the BRIDGE-MIB and Q-BRIDGE-MIBs

 {{%notice warning%}}